JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

   (Unless additional plugin dependencies are specified.)
 * The default [Development Instance](ide_development_instance.md) for running the plugin will be the target product.

-A `build.gradle` snippet setting a plugin project to target PyCharm is shown below.
+A <path>build.gradle</path> snippet setting a plugin project to target PyCharm is shown below.
 The `gradle-intellij-plugin` will fetch the matching build of PyCharm Professional to define the APIs available, and use that build of PyCharm (and associated JetBrains runtime) as the Development Instance.
-No additional product-specific configuration needs to be set in `build.gradle`:
+No additional product-specific configuration needs to be set in <path>build.gradle</path>:

 ```groovy
     intellij {